Infomaniak/ios-login/README.md

 }
 ````

-And you can finally use the login fonction, for example with a button, by writing:
+And you can finally use the login function, for example with a button, by writing:

 ````swift
 @IBAction func login(_ sender: UIButton) {